twistlock/docs/api/descriptions/policies/firewall_app_host_get.md

   'https://<CONSOLE>/api/v1/policies/firewall/app/host'
 ```

-A successful response returns a list of compliance rules in the policy.
+A successful response returns a list of rules in the policy.